ntaraujo/ntaraujo/README.md

 ### 📚 What I'm studying about

-Bro C#, Algorithms, Physics, Derivatives and more stuff related to the beginning of a Computer Engineering course
+* C#, Algorithms, Chemestry, Integrals, Derivatives and more stuff related to the beginning of a Computer Engineering course
+* Qt and desktop apps
+* JS and mobile developing

 ### 💬 Ask me about

-Programming paradigms, data structures, languages structures...
-Any stuff related to how programming was created, structured and work today.
+* Programming paradigms, data structures, languages structures...
+Any stuff related to how programming was created, structured and work today

-The python world, selenium, material design, and beautiful linuxes
+* How to automate Excel and Web
+* MVC, App's design and code quality
+* What is the best OS?
+* What is the meaning of life?
+* What is 33+77?

 ### 📫 How to reach me